learn-co-students/dsc-mod-2-lab-online-ds-pt-041519/README.md

 * The name of the team
 * The total number of goals scored by the team during the 2011 season
 * The total number of wins the team earned during the 2011 season
-* A histogram visualization of the team's wins and losses for the 2011 season (store the visualization directly)
+* A histogram visualization of the team's wins and losses for the 2011 season (store the visualization directly by assigning it to a variable)
 * The team's win percentage on days where it was raining during games in the 2011 season.

 #### Getting the Weather Data